HOME CALENDAR COMPETITOR INFO SPECTATOR INFO RESULTS RECORDS GALLERY HISTORY

 During this period an immense amount of voluntary work was put in by MGCC members in all areas of its reconstruction.
 To cover some of the enormous costs involved, the Friends of Rob Roy was born where a foundation membership, limited to 500, was offered giving subscribers a ten year period of exclusive free spectator entry among other benefits.
 This was fully subscribed very quickly and the bulk of the finance was available in a very short time.

 In February 1993 the first "Return to Rob Roy" Historic Meeting was run with outstanding success and a huge spectator attendance.
-In November 1999 the MGCC ran its eighth Historic and Classic Hillclimb at Rob Roy and the popularity of the event from both competitors and spectators alike has never waned.
+In November 1999 the MGCC ran its eighth Historic and Classic Hillclimb at Rob Roy, and the popularity of the event from both competitors and spectators alike has never waned.

 In 2005, a shelter known as the Octunda was constructed.
 This houses permanent barbecue facilities.